miklevin/MikeLev.in/_posts/2025-04-27-integrating-prismjs-pandas-html-table-widgets.md

 you need as a human to not be intellectually manhandled as such by AI is formidable.
 There is nothing to undermine your confidence like a machine telling you you're doing something wrong.

+## The Mechanical Proof: When Working Code Validates Innovation

 Thankfully, it was all things mechanical the proof is in the machinery.
 If the machine works, then the hypothesis is correct.
 The AI shepherds must expand